 Robin Williams: Lewy Body Dementia, Suicide and Parkinson’s

-On July 21, actor and comedic genius Robin Williams would have turned 70.
-Williams not only amplified and brought awareness to the life-changing, prevalent disease known as Lewy Body Dementia, but his passing brought much needed attention to the importance of mental health and the non-movement symptoms of depression and anxiety that can accompany a neurodegenerative disease.
+On August 11, 2014 actor and comedic genius Robin Williams passed away.
+Williams not only amplified awareness of the life-changing, prevalent disease known as Lewy Body Dementia, but his passing brought much-needed attention to the importance of mental health and the non-movement symptoms of depression and anxiety that often accompany a neurodegenerative disease.

 What is Lewy Body Dementia?